calmm-js/kefir.atom/README.md

 encounter [partial lenses](https://github.com/calmm-js/partial.lenses), then the definition of `cartCount` may be difficult to understand, but it is not very complex at all.
 It works like this.
-It first looks at the incoming object and grabs all the properties, except for `count`, as `rest`.
-It the uses that to return a lens that, when written, will replace an object of the form `{count: 0, ...rest}` with `undefined`.
+It first looks at the incoming object and grabs all the properties as `props`.
+It then uses those to return a lens that, when written, will replace an object of the form `{...props, count: 0}` with `undefined`.
 This way, when the `count` reaches `0`, the whole item gets removed.
 After working with partial lenses for some time you will be able to write far more interesting lenses.

 ### Items to put into the cart